franciscohumarang/tbx_mobile/README.md

-# TBX - Tuberculosis Medication Tracker
+# TBX - Tuberculosis Treatment Adherence Monitoring

 A Progressive Web App (PWA) for tracking tuberculosis medication intake and providing reminders to patients, caregivers, and family members.